psychemedia/storytelling-notes/gawain_and_carle_of_carlisle.md

 Sir Kay came out, found his horse next to the colt, slapped it on the flank, giant saw this, knocked him unconscious to th ground.

-After a while they returned, Gawain asked where they ben "checking the horses", running their heads.
+After a while they returned, Gawain asked where they've been: "checking the horses", running their heads.

 Gawain asked to do the same, saw the colt outside in the rain, took it inside, saying it was his masters not theirs.
 The Carle thankd him.